ashour/laravel-simplemessage/README.md

 ##View Partials##

-To keep message output code centralized, you can use Laravel place your message output code in a partial view, which you can include in other views.
+To keep message output code centralized, you can place your message output code in a partial view, and include the partial in your other views.

-For your convenience, SimpleMessage provides two partial views that you can use to output your messages within other views.
+For your convenience, SimpleMessage provides two partial views.
 The SimpleMessage partials use the [Twitter Bootstrap alert class convention][bootstrap].

 [bootstrap]: http://twitter.github.com/bootstrap/components.html#alerts